Holomorphic projective connections on compact complex threefolds: Holomorphic projective connections on K ahler-Einstein manifolds

-Since $\beta^*TM$ is ample for any rational curve, a theorem of Mori says that $M\,=\, {\mathbb C}{\mathbb P}^n$ \cite[p.~594]{Mor} (see also \cite[p.~41, Theorem 4.2]{MP}).
-From \eqref{v1} it follows that the Weyl tensor $W$ for $\phi$ vanishes identically.
-Therefore $\phi$ is flat, and its developing map realizes an isomorphism between $(M,\, \phi)$ and ${\mathbb C}{\mathbb P}^n$ endowed with its standard projective structure. \end{proof}

-Hwang and Mok proved in \cite{HM} (Theorem 2 and Proposition 8) that uniruled projective manifolds bearing a holomorphic $G$--structure modeled on a Hermitian symmetric spaces of rank $\,\geq\, 2$ are flat, and globally isomorphic to the corresponding Hermitian symmetric space endowed with its standard $G$--structure.
-Proposition \ref{uniruled} could be seen as a rank one version of Theorem 2 in \cite{HM}.
+Moreover, Hwang and Mok proved in \cite{HM} (Theorem 2 and Proposition 8) that uniruled projective manifolds bearing a holomorphic $G$--structure modeled on a Hermitian symmetric spaces of rank $\,\geq\, 2$ are flat, and globally isomorphic to the corresponding Hermitian symmetric space endowed with its standard $G$--structure.